cashubtc/eNuts/README.md

 ## 📋 Requirements

 - eNuts is built using the managed workflow provided by Expo, so the easiest way to run a development environment is their [Expo Go](https://expo.dev/client) app.
-- npm version or higher
+- NodeJS 16 or higher.

 ## 👏 Contribute